 - Many students like to visit The Study to do homework in an energetic environment.
 Others visit to have concepts clarified.
 Reviewing for tests is another common reason for visiting.
 Our assessment shows that students who access peer tutoring earn higher grades than those who do not and are more likely to graduate from UK.

-Is peer tutoring for each subject available all the time at both locations?
+Is peer tutoring for each subject available all the time at all locations?

 - Peer Tutors are scheduled strategically with the goal to meet the most needs of the most students.
 Please see schedule page for current peer tutoring offerings.
 If you would like peer tutoring in a subject not currently offered or increased peer tutoring for a subject already offered, please complete our Subject Request Form

 When is the best time to come to tutoring?

 - You are encouraged to come early and often, and you don’t need to be struggling in a course or have lots of questions to find peer tutoring useful.
 Visit The Study on a regular basis before course material seems difficult, that way you stay ahead of the game.
 Also, plan to visit well in advance of tests or assignment due dates to make sure you have plenty of time to work with Peer Tutors.
 Transformative Learning’s Peer Tutoring Program at The Study is designed to be a proactive, preventative approach to academic success.

 - The Study gets busiest on evenings before tests or homework due dates, meaning Peer Tutors will be quickly circulating among students.
 While you will still have opportunities to work with Peer Tutors, they will be working to serve many students at once.
 If you would like more time with a Peer Tutor, be sure to visit The Study on the days and weeks leading up to your deadline.